ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-3. **True or False:** In a K-fold CV approach, the testing set is completely excluded from the process and only the training and validation sets are involved in this approach.
+Q. **True or False:** In a K-fold CV approach, the testing set is completely excluded from the process and only the training and validation sets are involved in this approach.

 <details><summary><b>Answer</b></summary>